 By default, ArcGIS Pro has a single conda environment, arcgispro-py3, which includes all Python libraries used by ArcGIS Pro as well as several others, such as scipy and pandas.

-Access conda from Python
+Access conda from a command prompt

 For more information about using and working with conda, see Introduction to conda.